webplatform/docs-wpd/Infrastructure/architecture/Useful_commands/index.md

 A few "one off" commands using salt stack listed by their potential use.

 Maintenance should be done through the state system.
-But sometimes we still need "one off" commands on servers themselves and it would be creating cruft to have them in the state system.
+But sometimes we still need "one off" commands on servers themselves and it would be creating cruft to have them in the state scripts.

 == Using salt from the ''salt master'' ==